-- Tame your lawn the easy way with the best battery-powered lawnmowers
+- Tame your lawn with the best battery-powered lawnmowers

 Garden hot tubs: what you need to know

-Some hot tubs require lengthy installations, however we’ve managed to pick out a range of the best hot tubs that don’t require that much fuss below, so you can simply plug and play, turning your garden into a luxury spa in an instant.
+While some hot tubs require rather lengthy installations, we’ve managed to pick out a range of the best hot tubs that don’t require that much fuss below – you can simply plug and play, turning your garden into a luxury spa in an instant.

-Space is the obvious factor.
-Ensure you have plenty of space to fit the hot tub, as well as easy access to the power source and enough room to safely get in and out of the hot tub.
-Some hot tubs need to be installed on a pedestal so that it is not directly touching the ground, but many inflatable or "pop up" hot tubs don’t require this kind of groundwork.
-However, it may be in your best interest to place your hot tub on decking or patio in order to protect your grass.
+Space is an obvious consideration: ensure you have plenty of room to fit the hot tub, as well as easy access to a power source, and enough leeway to safely get in and out of the water.
+Some hot tubs need to be installed on a pedestal that isn't directly touching the ground, while other inflatable or "pop up" hot tubs don’t require this kind of groundwork (even so, it may be in your best interests to place your hot tub on decking or a patio to protect your grass).

-We’ve picked out some of the best hot tubs on the market that can transform your garden into a luxury spa, not just for the summer but, as long as you're fairly hardy, the whole year round...
+Below we've picked out some of the best hot tubs on the market that can transform your garden into a luxury spa, not just for the summer but (as long as you're fairly hardy) for the whole year round...

 The best hot tubs for all budgets

-The Helsinki AirJet from Lay-Z-Spa is a Nordic inspired inflatable hot tub which can be used all year-round thanks to the innovative Freeze Shield technology.
-It's easy to set up and features a rapid heating system, which will heat the water to a toasty 40-degrees centigrade (or less, if you desire).
+The Helsinki AirJet from Lay-Z-Spa is a Nordic inspired inflatable hot tub which can be used all year round thanks to the innovative Freeze Shield technology that's built in.
+The tub is easy to set up and features a rapid heating system, which will heat the water to a toasty 40-degrees centigrade (or less, if you desire).
 You and up to six (at a squeeze) of your friends or family will be enjoying the 87 Airjet massage system in no time.